-While Gen V will take place Godolkin University (and within its “School of Crimefighting”), an exclusive university of higher supe learning, during The Boys third season we found out where at least some of the college’s students went to school previously.
-And—no surprise–Red River does not paint a pretty picture of what it’s like when you get a Vought education.
-Gen V will borrow from The Boys comic, specifically from the “We Gotta Go Now” arc.
+Gen V will take place at Godolkin University (and within its “School of Crimefighting”), an exclusive university of higher supe learning.
+The series will borrow from The Boys comic, specifically from the “We Gotta Go Now” arc.

-We also recently received our Gen V first look trailer, which reveals that A-Train, Ashely, and Adam Bourke will get in on the fun with these new characters.
-And we see that Marie, whom we saw very briefly in on the Red River Institute file, is clearly the main character here.
+This Gen V trailer reveals that Victoria Neuman, Ashely, and Adam Bourke will appear alongside these new characters.
+And Marie, whom we previously saw a photo of on The Boys in a Red River Institute file (more on that later), is the main character.
 Love that for her… or maybe not.

 And, yes, there will be puppets.